opsds-abn/assessment/README.md

 persons_of_interest = assessment.preprocessing.read_persons_of_interest()
 ```

-The columns 'poi' contains the information whether an employee is a person of interest
+The column 'poi' contains the information whether an employee is a person of interest and can be seen as your target variable.

 ## Evaluation